react-navigation/react-navigation/README.md

 ## Get Started

-To learn how the library work, head to the [introduction](https://reactnavigation.org/docs/intro/) on the website for a quick tutorial that will cover all the basics.
+To learn how the library work, head to the [introduction](https://reactnavigation.org/docs/intro/) on the website for a quick tutorial that will cover all the basics - or try it out [our expo demo](https://exp.host/@react-navigation/NavigationPlayground).

 #### Advanced guides